We logged the movie!

 "A young mouse named Fievel and his family decide to migrate to America, a "land without cats," at the turn of the 20th century.
 But somehow, Fievel ends up in the New World alone and must fend off not only the felines he never thought he'd have to deal with again but also the loneliness of being away from home."

-"When teen Sarah is forced to babysit Toby, her baby stepbrother, she summons Jareth the Goblin King to take him away.
-When he is actually kidnapped, Sarah is given just thirteen hours to solve a labyrinth and rescue him."
+"When Sarah is forced to babysit her half-brother Toby, she inadvertently summons the Goblin King and he whisks Toby away to his castle at the centre of a labyrinth.
+Sarah enters into a bargain with the Goblin King where she is given just thirteen hours to solve the labyrinth and rescue Toby, or else lose him forever."

 "A Sunday Afternoon on the Island of La Grand Jatte by Georges Seurat is one of the great paintings of the world, and in "Sunday in the Park with George," book writer James Lapine and composer/lyricist Stephen Sondheim bring a story based on the work brilliantly to life.
 While the painting depicts people gathered on an island in the Seine, the musical goes beyond simply describing their lives.
 It is an exploration of art, of love, of commitment.
 Seurat connected dots to create images; Lapine and Sondheim use connection as the heart of all our relationships.
 Winner of the 1985 Pulitzer Prize for Drama.
 Originally broadcast as part of "American Playhouse" on PBS (season five, episode nineteen)."